david-bogdan-r/ARTEM/README.md

 <span style="color:#8e7cc3">C5</span>, <span style="color:#674ea7">C4</span>, <span style="color:#351c75">C2</span>

 The five- and three-atomic representations of specific nucleotides can be learned from the nucleotide atomic representation library [lib/nar.py](lib/nar.py).
-Here you can also manually add new nucleotides or change the representations for existing ones, if necessary.
+Here new nucleotides can be manually added or representations for existing nucleotides can be changed, if necessary.

-## Examples
+## **Examples**

 # Installation
 Clone the GitHub repository by typing